bondy-io/bondy_docs/docs/reference/wamp_api/bridge_relay.md

         "type": "string",
         "required": true,
 		"mutable": false,
 		"description": "Defines when a terminated bridge must be restarted.
-The allowed values are: permanent and transient.
-A permanent bridge is always restarted, even after recovering from a Bondy node crash or when the node is manually stopped and re-started.
-Bondy persists the configuration of permanent bridges in the database and reads them during startup.
-A transient bridge is restarted only if it terminated abnormally.
+The allowed values are: `permanent` and `transient`. \n* A `permanent` bridge is always restarted, even after recovering from a Bondy node crash or when the node is manually stopped and re-started.
+Bondy persists the configuration of permanent bridges in the database and reads them during startup.\n* A `transient` bridge is restarted only if it terminated abnormally.
 In case of a node crash or manually stopped and re-started they will not be restarted.", "default": "transient"
     },
     "idle_timeout": {
         "type": "integer | infinity",
         "required": true,
 		"mutable": false,
 		"description": "Time in milliseconds that Bondy will allow for a connection with no activity to be kept alive.
-Bondy will close the connection after this time.
-Default is 24 hours.", "default": "86400000"
+Bondy will close the connection after this time.", "default": "86400000 (24 hs)"
     },
     "hibernate": {
         "type": "string",